 Here are some general tips to help support an enriching environment at home:

 Do you provide care to an individual with complex communication needs?
 Providing visual supports as much as possible will allow anyone the opportunity to be an active participant in their new daily routine.
 Free communication applications such as CoughDrop and Sono Flex Lite (free, and available on both Android and Apple platforms) provide visual icons that can help individuals who are nonverbal to communicate their feelings and daily needs.

 Regardless of how you fill your day, your continued love, care and support is what matters most!

 Leah Kaufman OTD, OTR/L, is an occupational therapist; Marja Ruderman M.S., CCC-SLP, is a Speech Language Pathologist.

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
-May Institute operates four schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
+Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
+May Institute operates five schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.